duju211/pin_strava/README.md

 I am a vivid runner and cyclist.
-Since a few years, I’m recording almost all my activities with some kind of GPS device.
+Since a couple of years, I’m recording almost all my activities with some kind of GPS device.

 I record my runs with a Garmin device and my bike rides with a Wahoo device.
 Both accounts get synchronized with my Strava account.
 I figured that it would be nice to directly access my data from my Strava account.

-In the following text, I will describe the progress to get the data into
+In the following text, I will describe the progress to get the data into R.
-R. Once available in a nice format in R, the data is stored as a pin in a private github repository.
-By doing so, the data is easily accessible in other analysis or shiny apps.

 In this analysis, the following packages are used: